Near Brookings in Moody County, South Dakota — The American Midwest (Upper Plains)

 You are about to Enter

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Brookings County (here, next to this marker); Medary (approx. one mile away); First Convention in Brookings County (approx. one mile away); Medary Townsite (approx. one mile away); Brookings County South Dakota Veterans Memorial (approx. 7.8 miles away); Heart of Brookings (approx. 7.9 miles away); Brookings/Hillcrest Park (approx. 8 miles away); Volga, South Dakota Veterans Memorial (approx. 11.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Moody County (here, next to this marker); Medary (approx. one mile away); First Convention in Brookings County (approx. one mile away); Medary Townsite (approx. one mile away); Brookings County South Dakota Veterans Memorial (approx. 7.8 miles away); Heart of Brookings (approx. 7.9 miles away); Brookings/Hillcrest Park (approx. 8 miles away); Coughlin Campanile (approx. 8.3 miles away).
 Touch for a list and map of all markers in Brookings.

 Credits.
 This page was last revised on August 8, 2018.
-This page originally submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 26 times since then.
+It was originally submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 56 times since then and 11 times this year.
 Photos: 1, 2. submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.